Border Crossing Tips

-We compiled a list of FAQs and Hot Tips to help people and businesses in Windsor, Ontario and Detroit, Michigan cross the border as seamlessly as possible.
+The Windsor-Detroit border is one of the busiest commercial border crossings in the world.
+Beyond trucks and commercial vehicles, thousands of people cross the border every day to visit loved ones, attend school, work, and enjoy recreational and leisure activities.
+Sisu Legal has compiled a list of FAQs and Hot Tips to help people in Windsor, Ontario and Detroit, Michigan cross the border as seamlessly as possible.

 Is there a benefit to crossing at the Windsor-Detroit Tunnel versus the Ambassador Bridge?